-Even for an early bird that catches the worm like me, the WA sunsets far outstrip the east coast sunrises with their nightly catalogue of majestic pinks, purple, oranges, blues and reds that dance together, serenading the sun to sleep, over the rippling ocean waters.
+Even for an early bird that catches the worm like me, the WA sunsets far outstrip the east coast sunrises with their nightly catalogue of majestic pinks, purples, oranges, blues and reds that dance together, serenading the sun to sleep, over the rippling ocean waters.

 So have I convinced you yet?

 Are you ready to believe me that west really is best?

 Or perhaps you’re already in the know about WA being Australia’s best-kept secret?

 And if so, what’s your favourite bit of this incredible state and why? … I’d love to share the passion 🙂